Skip to product information

 When it came time to update the design of our popular and effective butterfly brace, we did it properly.
 We tested Miatas in a variety of configurations, from a high mileage 1990 to a late NB with the full Sport bracing.
 Here are some of the highlights:

-• The new design is stiffer than the original the new design
+• The new design is stiffer than the original design

 • The new design ties right into the front subframe mount points